guisongchen/notes-of-6.S081/scheduling.md

 A kernel thread always gives up its CPU in sched and always switches to the same location in the scheduler, which (almost) always switches to some kernel thread that previously called sched.

+Swtch almost always comes and goes between shed() and scheduler() call(except a new process first scheduled).

-T**here is one case when the scheduler’s call to swtch does not end up in sched**.
+**There is one case when the scheduler’s call to swtch does not end up in sched**.
 When a new process is **first scheduled**, it begins at forkret.
 Forkret exists to release the p->lock; otherwise, the new process could start at usertrapret.

 ### Scheduler function